-The one thing you need to reach all of your goals.
+What you need to reach your goals

 You've got big goals, right?
 You know what you want to accomplish, and you can taste the success.
 It's right there…you're close.